 An Offer to Support PCNs, CDs, Managers and Practices from Wessex Facilitation

 Wessex facilitation are a team of health professionals (3 Drs and 1 nurse) who for 10+ years have offered coaching, training, support and organisational development to primary care in Wessex.
 We have worked with over 50 GP practices offering facilitation for strategic and operational reviews.
-We are funded, variously, by HEE, CCGs and practices themselves.
+There are a number of ways this work can be funded including through PCN development budgets.
 From the foundation of working with practices and GPs we naturally grew into working with PCNs.
 We understand that every practice and PCN is different and have experience of working with those who are reluctant and feel change is being forced on them, through to those who see PCNs as the next big opportunity.
 We see our role not to ‘fit’ every practice or PCN into a single mould.
 Rather to ensure that every party is clear about what they want and communicates this effectively with other key players.
 From this we aim to constructively plan how to make the most of the shifting priorities, opportunities and funding that exists.
 We do this by working with individuals, teams, practices, boards and wider stakeholder groups.
 Our experience has taught us that relationships are central to this work of reaching consensus, identifying priorities, implementing decisions and holding each other accountable.
 Also, frequently important is bravely tacking issues that sometimes have been left unaddressed or unresolved for far too long.
 Naming and working through these ‘points of pain’, that often drain an organisation of good will and enthusiasm, can bring surprising and speedy results.
 We have experience of linking together and facilitating meaningful conversations, development and planning meetings between groups of CDs, practices and managers.
 While always happy to provide one to one coaching we believe the following programmes are particularly relevant at this time (more information below and on our website).
 If you want to look at the 4 key offers we have found most useful in relation to PCN work, have a look at the following 4 programmes.
 See https://wessexfacilitation.com/resources/:

 *LEADERSHIP DEVELOPMENT AND COACHING SUPPORT PROGRAMME FOR CLINICAL DIRECTORS IN PRIMARY CARE NETWORKS